liviucotfas/ase-web-and-cloud-applications-security/11 - Vulnerabilities - CORS (Cross-Origin Resource Sharing).md

 ##  6. <a name='Step3-Performingtheattack'></a>Step 3 - Performing the attack
 1. Check what gets displayed in the console for the second application.
 2. Update the `Main` method in the `Program` class as follows for the first application to enable **CORS**.
    > Note: Don't forget to update the port.
+You should run the applciationb using a webserver (e.g.,"Live Server" in VS Code, etc.)

     First, call `AddCors`.
     ```